ggaisenn/ggcli/README.md

 # ggcli

-A Command Line Interface (CLI) skeleton built using Node.js.
+A Command Line Interface (CLI) tool built using Node.js that enables users to launch web links and local applications.
 It features dynamic configuration loading via `cosmiconfig`, robust configuration validation using `ajv` schemas, detailed validation error formatting with `better-ajv-errors`, and namespace-based console logging.

 ---